Local tennis teams fall in North Platte

 Scottsbluff’s Haley Thomalla and Abby Roberts along with Gering’s Hannah Walker and Aria Schneider each got a win in No. 2 doubles.
 Alliance’s Regan Braun and Giorgia Ronchetti couldn’t get a win in pool play.

-The championship round for the duo from Alliance was a different story as they took two wins as the pairs from Gering and Scottsbluff went 1-1.
+The championship round for the duo from Alliance was a different story as they took two wins while the pairs from Gering and Scottsbluff went 1-1.

 “To be able to test yourselves against those schools, you may not get the results or place you want out of the competition, but you definitely get the type of competition that will make you improve much more rapidly.”